Pranjalde95/Machine-learning-modelling-using-SPSS/README.md

 # Machine-learning-modelling-using-SPSS
-This a project I had done in my MSc at the University of Kent, where I implemented predictive analysis using SPSS for Future Sales forecasting.
+I had done this project in my MSc at the University of Kent, where I implemented predictive analysis using SPSS for Future Sales forecasting.

-This is the main Read Me File which contains all the information about the project on how it was executed using the SPSS.
+This is the main Read Me File which contains all the information about the project and how it was executed using the SPSS.

+The paper aims to improve the accuracy of future sales forecasts.
+The methods used in the paper are the Augmented Dickey-Fuller (ADF) test and the Kwiatkowski-PhillipsSchmidt-Shin (KPSS) test to check the stationarity of the time series data, and Autoregressive Integrated Moving Average (ARIMA) model for forecasting.
+The ADF and KPSS tests are used to check the stationarity of the time series data.
+Stationarity is an important assumption in time series analysis and forecasting.
+A stationary time series has a constant mean and variance over time, and the values of the series are at different time points and they are not related to each other.
+The ADF and KPSS tests help to determine whether a time series is stationary or not.
+The ARIMA model is a popular method for time series forecasting.
+Overall, the combination of these methods can help improve the accuracy of sales forecasts by ensuring that the data is stationary and using a model that considers seasonal patterns.